mermehr/redmind-docs/learning-log/day-logs/week-07-loadout.md

 **Focus:** Red Team + Python

 **HTB**
-**Target Box:** Devel
+**Target Box:** `Blue` - returned out of spite
-- Services targeted: (TBD upon enumeration)
-- Techniques practiced: (Initial access, enumeration, privesc)
+- Went back to figure out why metasploit exploit did not work
+- Figures out the issue with reverse shell and executed the exploit successfully
+- This was an older box from 2019
+- Lots of tooling issues with older box, very beneficial for learning

 **Challenges**
-- Catch-up or focus on 1-2 HTB challenges
+- `Simple Encryptor` (Rev), `Pdfy` (Web), `BabyEncryption`(Cry)

 **PWK Sections:**

 - Ch.
 19.3 – Windows Privilege Escalation Techniques

 **Python (ATBS or Ops):**
-- Chapter: 11
+- Chapter: 11 - Organizing files
 - Pages: 241–246
-- Notes: Read and practice 5–10 pages per day, continue building tooling logic

 ---